cangokceaslan/cangokceaslan/README.md

 CTO - CoFounder - Full Stack Developer
 --------------------------------------

-I am currently CTO of StartUp.
+I am currently CTO of a startup company.
 I am also teaching courses on Udemy.
 My main goal is to influence people about programming.

 * 🌍  I'm based in Istanbul
 * 🖥️  See my portfolio at [cangokceaslan.com](http://www.cangokceaslan.com)